Right to Buy Mortgages

 Advantages and Disadvantages

-Before proceeding with your Right to Buy application it’s worth understanding the main pros and cons of buying your current home using the scheme.
+Before proceeding with your Right to Buy application, it’s worth understanding the main pros and cons of using the scheme to buy your current home.

 Advantages